-- PDFs: - we support rendering PDFs in your browser (if your browser is able to) - Storage: we use a storage backend api, currently we have backends for: - filesystem storage (just use a filesystem directory to store <uuid>.meta and <uuid>.data files) - currently there are no other storage implementations in master branch and releases.
-The "ceph cluster" storage implementation has issues and currently lives in branch "ceph-storage" until these issues are fixed. - Keeping some control: - flexible permissions: read, create, modify, delete, list, admin - assign permissions to users of login secrets - assign default permissions to not-logged-in users - you can purge files from storage by age, inactivity, size, type, ... - you can do consistency checks on the storage
+- we support rendering PDFs in your browser (if your browser is able to) - Storage: we use a storage backend api, currently we have backends for: - filesystem storage (just use a filesystem directory to store <uuid>.meta and <uuid>.data files) - currently there are no other storage implementations in master branch and releases.
+The "ceph cluster" storage implementation has issues and currently lives in branch "ceph-storage" until these issues are fixed. - Keeping some control: - flexible permissions: create, read, delete, admin - assign permissions to users of login secrets - assign default permissions to not-logged-in users - you can purge files from storage by age, inactivity, size, type, ... - you can do consistency checks on the storage